amit221/mongodb-denormalized-data-sync/README.md

 <h4>Cons</h4>

 1. More storage usage.
-2. Hard to maintain: Need to keep track all the connections (this is what mongodb-data-sync comes to solve).
+2. Hard to maintain: Need to keep track of all the connections (this is what mongodb-data-sync comes to solve).
 3. Add write operations, every update will have to update multiple collections

 <h2>Requirements</h2>